kupababra/kupababra/README.md

 📂 Key Projects

-📀 RetroMp3 – experiments with Mp3 retro player.
+📀 RetroMp3 – experiments with Mp3 retro player in Python.
-💾 C64-AutomizerMenu – manage your Commodore 1541 II station.
+💾 C64-AutomizerMenu – manage your Commodore 1541 II station in Bash.
-🎹 Retro-SID-Player - lightning-fast, terminal-based C 64 SID music player for Linux.
+🎹 Retro-SID-Player - a terminal-based Commodore 64 SID music player for Linux, written in x86-64 Assembly.

 🧩 Rebus